bbatsov/metaredux/_posts/2022-01-01-reduce-summarize-year-2021.md

 One item that I want us to tackle in 2022 is performance (improvements).
 Perhaps we need an ambitious goal like "RuboCop 2x2"?
 Make RuboCop 2.0 2 times faster than RuboCop 1.x!

+A couple of smaller items:

+- RuboCop has a new home on GitHub (<https://github.com/rubocop/rubocop>) (we finally managed to get the `rubocop` org and moved away from `rubocop-hq`)
+- RuboCop now has GitHub discussions enabled (although few people have made use of them)
+- RuboCop now has a [Discord server](https://discord.gg/wJjWvGRDmm)

 ## nREPL

 I'm really glad that we managed to release [nREPL 0.9]({% post_url